Ebola Virus Disease and Ebola Vaccines

 Ebola virus disease (EVD) emerged at unprecedented epidemic levels in West Africa in 2014.
 Whereas previous EVD outbreaks were contained fairly quickly, this epidemic spread to crowded urban areas where transmissions continued unabated for many months.

 Retrospective analysis indicates that the first case of the disease may have occurred at the end of 2013.
 An 18-month-old boy in a small village in Guinea became ill and died in late December, and the disease began to spread.
 It wasn't until late March 2014 that the disease-causing agent was identified as Ebola virus.
 Through the fall of 2014, the epidemic was ongoing in Sierra Leone, Guinea, and Liberia.
 Nigeria and Senegal had small outbreaks related to importations from neighboring countries, but public health authorities there were able to contain spread of the disease.
 Several cases and deaths were reported from Mali, but spread was limited.
-In total, as of April 13, 2016, 11,325 confirmed, probable, and suspected deaths occurred.
+In total, by the time the epidemic was over in March 2016, 11,325 confirmed, probable, and suspected deaths occurred.
 Total EVD cases numbered 28,652.

-Transmission of the disease has been limited to West African countries, with the exception of several transmissions in healthcare settings in Europe and the United States.
+Transmission of the disease was limited to West African countries, with the exception of several transmissions in healthcare settings in Europe and the United States.
 Two U.S. nurses and one Spanish nurse became ill from contact with patients who acquired the disease in West Africa.
 The nurses recovered.

 Ebola virus disease has no cure, but supportive care in a hospital setting can increase a patient's chance for survival.
 Additionally, plasma transfusions from convalescent patients and an experimental antibody preparation have been used to treat certain patients.
 It is not possible to say at this time whether these treatments have had an effect on the course of the disease in the patients who received them.